-The Mafia: Frogfather's Syndicate is the most powerful group of smugglers in the spiral.
+The Mafia: Frogfather's Syndicate is the most powerful group of smugglers in the Spiral.

 My God, What Have I Done?: Many of the companions reactions to seeing Marleybone's skies filled with debris from Marleybonian and Armada ships and the entire skyway having become a war zone as a result of the war the player started.

-The Password Is Always Swordfish: Subverted, The player is first told that the password to see Frogfather is "swordfish", the real pasword is "ribbet".
-This seems like a stupid idea for a mafia of anthropomorphic frogs to choose for a password, because it's so silly nobody has ever guessed it.
+The Password Is Always Swordfish: Subverted, The player is first told that the password to see Frogfather is "swordfish", the real password is "ribbet".
+This seems like a stupid idea for a mafia of anthropomorphic frogs to choose for a password, but because it's so silly nobody has ever guessed it.

 Petting Zoo People: As with Wizard101, they make up a large potion of the Spiral's population.

-The Celestians and citizens of El Dorado were two extremely powerful civilizations that developed magic and technology beyond anything the rest of the spiral has.
+The Celestians and citizens of El Dorado were two extremely powerful civilizations that developed magic and technology beyond anything the rest of the Spiral has.
 El Dorado had such power that when it's people died off the Celestians used their power to make it's Stormgate appear and vanish in a way that was almost impossible to use to prevent anyone from accessing El Dorado and it's magic.
 Afterwards the Storm Lord sank their civilization when they asked him for help in a war.
-It's rumored that there are powers in El Dorado that could destroy the spiral if awakened.
+It's rumored that there are powers in El Dorado that could destroy the Spiral, if awakened.